caspersg/learn_vim/README.md

 # learn_vim
-Resources for learning vim
+Resources for learning vi/vim/neovim editors and vim modes in other editors.

 ## Exit vim
+Quiting vim can be the most confusing part to start with.

 Vim has multiple modes, so depending on which mode you're in you might need to try a few options to exit.
-So this can be the most confusing part of vim to start with.

 `ESC` press the Escape key.
 At the bottom left it should say "Normal".